 In order to deal with this problem it is usually prudent to create a non-exhaustive or flexible list of the limited number of employees who are deemed to be the "client" for privilege purposes, and to update the list as matters progress.
-When conducting interviews with non-clients before litigation privilege can be claimed, the following practical options can be considered by way of alternative to creating full interview notes:
+When conducting interviews with non-clients before litigation privilege can be claimed, some clients choose to take full interview notes in the knowledge they will be disclosable at a later stage.
+However, the following practical options can be considered by way of alternative to creating full interview notes:

+- Take no notes of witness interviews.
+This option should, however, be adopted with some caution.
+In certain scenarios it is necessary for clients to explain their decision-making process and demonstrate that a discretion has been exercised on a rational basis.
+The absence of any interview notes or other evidence showing how a decision was taken can be problematic.
+A judge might well have difficulty deciding whether a decision was taken rationally, for example, unless he has seen evidence of what was actually taken into account.

-- Take no notes of witness interviews. - Produce a note which only records parts of the interview selected by a lawyer.
-This might allow the client to claim that the note is privileged because it tends to betray the trend of advice being given by the lawyer. - Produce a note which records the lawyer's views on the evidence.
+- Produce a note which only records parts

+of the interview selected by a lawyer.
+This

+might allow the client to claim that the note

+is privileged because it tends to betray the

+trend of advice being given by the lawyer.

+Produce a note which records the lawyer's views on the evidence.
 If the note contains a genuine mixture of selected items of evidence and the lawyer's views on that evidence there could be an increased chance of claiming legal advice privilege.